ferg1e/comment-castles/README.md

 Install Redis.
 This is only for the session store.
 Redis versions 2 and 6 worked for us, so version 2+.

+Make sure you have Node.js installed.
+We have only used Node.js v10.

 Run `npm install` to download all the Node.js dependencies that are listed in `package.json`.

 Set the following environment variables: